-- NEW: The swearing-in of Rapanos has been delayed, the prime minister's office says
+- The swearing-in of Rapanos has been delayed, the prime minister's office says

 - Vassilis Rapanos has been admitted for tests, the Ygeia private hospital says